langaflorin/ipr-dev/README.md

 <li><strong>Create the development build properties:</strong>
 <p>Before setting up and installing the site make sure to:</p>
 <ul>
 <li>Copy ./runner.yml.dist to ./runner.yml and edit the values in it to match your environment.
-Typically you will have to change the value for the base_url as well as the database and jira credentials.</li>
+Typically you will have to change the value for the base_url.</li>
 <li>Copy ./grumphp.yml.dist to ./grumphp.yml</li>
 </ul>
 </li>